MikeMaroni9/P4-Reddit-Django/README.md

    <ul>https://validator.w3.org/nu/?doc=https://project4-django-blog-x-24e6733e46ab.herokuapp.com/</ul>
    <ul>https://validator.w3.org/nu/?doc=https://project4-django-blog-x-24e6733e46ab.herokuapp.com/detail/48</ul>
    <ul>https://validator.w3.org/nu/?doc=https://project4-django-blog-x-24e6733e46ab.herokuapp.com/accounts/signup/</ul>

+Fixed most of the validator errors, only left with few.
+Not reallt an errors as suggestions how to better write and not sute Buttons inside a tags, but if I fix it with span instead then my CSS styling dissapears and I have much bigger issues that I would like to address than to fix those at the moment.
+If I will have time I will come back to it before handing in the project.
+But even without the absolutely clean code last time the code went in for a review it passed, so I don't think it's such a crucial part.

 3) Listing the posts made by the user on the profile page could have added some depth to this project overall, as would have creating new custom models like a contact model or some category models etc.
 4) The use of Agile has been good here, but there is a distinct lack of user acceptance criteria, labels for prioritization, and milestones to map sprints and epics.